-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will have adopted a Code of Ethics applicable to our directors, officers and employees.
-We will file a copy of our Code of Ethics and our audit committee charter as exhibits to the registration statement of which this prospectus is a part.
-You will be able to review these documents by accessing our public filings at the SEC's web site at www.sec.gov.
+We have adopted a Code of Ethics applicable to our directors, officers and employees.
+We have filed a copy of our Code of Ethics and our audit committee charter as exhibits to the registration statement of which this prospectus is a part.
+You are able to review these documents by accessing our public filings at the SEC's web site at www.sec.gov.
 In addition, a copy of the Code of Ethics will be provided without charge upon request from us.
-We intend to disclose any amendments to or waivers of certain provisions of our

-Code of Ethics in a Current Report on Form 8-K. See the section of this prospectus entitled "Where You Can Find Additional Information."
+We intend to disclose any amendments to or waivers of certain provisions of our Code of Ethics in a Current Report on Form 8-K. See the section of this prospectus entitled "Where You Can Find Additional Information."